maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     documents.
 -->

+The definitions of terms used in this IALA Guideline can be found in the International Dictionary of Marine Aids to Navigation (IALA Dictionary) at http://www.iala-aism.org/wiki/dictionary and were checked as correct at the time of going to print.
+Where conflict arises, the IALA Dictionary shall be considered as the authoritative source of definitions used in IALA documents.

-Most of terms in the context of MCP can be found in the terminology page of the online documentation of MCP (https://docs.maritimeconnectivity.net/en/latest/terminology.html).
+Most other terms in the context of MCP can be found in the terminology page of the online documentation of MCP (https://docs.maritimeconnectivity.net/en/latest/terminology.html).

 ### Terminology